-According to Google Analytics, the definition of a page view (or pageview hit, page tracking hit) is an instance of a page being loaded (or reloaded) in a browser.
+According to Google Analytics, the definition of a page view (or pageview hit/page tracking hit) is an instance of a page being loaded (or reloaded) in a browser.
 Page Views is a metric defined as the total number of pages viewed.
 Average views of a page are the average amount of people viewing a single page.
-High average page views is a good sign as soon as there occur conversions because it leads to customer engagement.
+High average page views is a good sign as soon as conversions occur because it leads to customer engagement.

 The total number of page views divided by the total number of visits during the same timeframe.

 Average Page Views per Visit= Page Views / Total Visits